-The stories below reveal different aspects of my writing.
-They are emblematic of my novels, and reflect the short stories in Radio-reactive Apples.
+The flash fiction stories below are emblematic of my style; they reflect the short stories in Radio-reactive Apples.
 If you like the atmospherics of Four Mouthfuls of Tea, you would enjoy reading Before New York.
 If the sexual tension in Scarf appeals, then I suggest you start with Will Ball.
 On the other hand, if the turn-around in Crosswalk intrigues, I think The Ploy of Cooking is my novel for you.

 I was aware of the soft light for a while before I thought about anything.
 It was very quiet.
 The cool morning air was delicate with the grass odor of the tatami mats.
 I was wearing a soft blue yugata which I had no recollection of putting on.
 The last thing I remember was the familiar taste of the poppy tea, and the first miles of the dark night palanquin ride.

 The sliding door panels were not locked and the garden immediately outside them inviting.
 A beige, mortar-plastered wall surrounded the zen-raked sand.
 I stepped out and the brightness told me instantly that it was going to be hot and muggy in a few hours.
 A gentle sound drew my gaze to a priest tapping a broom to free it of dirt.
 In spite of his plain robe, his elegant bearing made it obvious that he was an aristocratic monk.
 Our eyes met, he bowed, and offered tea.